n-at/commander/README.md

 Commander server requires [mongodb](http://mongodb.org).
 Unit server has no additional dependencies.

-To install dependencies, run in shell:
+To install npm dependencies, run in shell: `npm install` (both for commander and unit).

-    npm install
-    bower install #only for commander server
+Commander server has additional bower dependencies which should be installed with: `bower install`.

 Edit configuration in `conf/config.json`.
 Don't forget to change passwords and API keys :)

 ##Usage

+###commander server

 Start commander server: `node commander-ctl start`

+After start commander server web interface will be available at `http://host:port` as it set in configuration.

+First you need to add units.
+To to this, click "Units" in menu, then "Add unit" button and fill the form fields.

+To create a new task, click "Tasks" in menu and then "New task" button.
+In the form you should add units which will run this task and set task steps.
+Step can be one of the following:

+* _script_: run a shell script, stored in task
+* _preset_: run a script, stored in _preset_ directory of unit server

+_Break on error_ option tells unit to stop task execution when step fails (non-zero return code or shell cannot start).

+###unit server

-Start commander unit: `node unit-ctl start`
+Start commander unit: `node unit-ctl start`.
+No additional actions required.

 ##License